brooklynrail/brooklynrail-platform/content/events/2021/10/mind-mirror-jasper-johns.md

 summary: Curators Scott Rothkopf and Carlos Basualdo join Rail Consulting Editor Richard Shiff for a conversation on the simultaneous Jasper Johns exhibitions at the Whitney Museum of American Art and Philadelphia Museum of Art.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Cole Swensen.
 people:
   - person: scott-rothkopf
   - person: carlos-basualdo
   - person: richard-shiff
+poets:
+  - person: cole-swensen
 date: 2021-11-12T15:00:00-0500
 end_date: 2021-11-12T16:30:00-0500
 series: 428